 Intervolve’s backups are stored on servers for 14 days, and you can restore directly from your control panel without having to contact customer services.

-You can’t be too careful when it comes to security, so Intervolve provides DDoS protection, intrusion detection, and brute force protection.
+When it comes to security, you can’t be too careful, that’s why Intervolve offers DDoS protection, intrusion detection, and brute force protection.

 Pricing and Support

 Intervolve’s hosting plans are expensive, and you have to purchase an SSL certificate separately.

 You can pay for plans monthly, which is a good thing because there is no free trial (to try before you buy) and no money-back guarantee (to get you out early if anything goes wrong).
 Or, you can get a discount by making a longer-term commitment.